Rachelz85/marvel-memory-match/README.md

 Visit the live website [here.](https://rachelz85.github.io/marvel-memory-match/)

 Marvel Memory Match is an engaging memory card game designed for players to match Marvel superhero images.
-Players flip cards to reveal heroes, aiming to locate pairs and increase their score with each successful match. Ÿ
+Players flip cards to reveal heroes, aiming to locate pairs and increase their score with each successful match.

 ![Am I responsive Screenshot](assets/images/responsive.png)